Svíčková na smetaně – A creamy Czech delight with rich flavors

 • Heat the vegetable oil in a large pot over medium-high heat.

-• Sear each piece of beef on all sides until a deep golden-brown crust forms—this locks in juices and enhances the dish’s overall flavor.
+• Sear each piece of beef on all sides until a deep golden-brown crust forms.
+This locks in juices and enhances the dish’s overall flavor.

 • Once browned, remove the meat and set it aside.